abhiTronix/vidgear/docs/gears/netgear_async/usage.md

 Then open another terminal on the same system and execute the following python code and see the output:

-!!! warning "Client will throw TimeoutError if it fails to connect to the Server in time!"
+!!! warning "Client will throw TimeoutError if it fails to connect to the Server in given [`timeout`](../params/#timeout) value!"

 !!! tip "You can terminate client anytime by pressing **`[Ctrl+C]/[⌘+C]`** on your keyboard!"